 ASD also provides cybersecurity advice in the form of Australian Communications Security Instructions and other cybersecurity-related publications.
-In these cases, device and application-specific advice may take precedence over the advice in the ISM.
+In these cases, operating system, application and device-specific advice may take precedence over the advice in the ISM.

 Legislation and legal considerations